 Once chiropractic students make their way through the basic medical coursework in their undergraduate studies, they must be accepted and graduate from a 4-year chiropractic college.
 Throughout their four years at a highly-specialized chiropractic college, their knowledge is constantly being built and tested.

-A NEW CHIROPRACTIC EXPERIENCE: PRECISE, OBJECTIVE, AND GENTLE
+A NEW HEALTH CARE EXPERIENCE: PRECISE, OBJECTIVE, AND GENTLE

-At Align Chiropractic, our purpose is to provide a comprehensive solution to resolving problems related to the spine and spinal nerves, allowing your body to work at its best.
+At ALIGN, our purpose is to provide a comprehensive solution to resolving problems related to the spine and spinal nerves, allowing your body to work at its best.

-- Low Force Spinal Corrections - No aggressive twisting manipulations
+- Low Force Treatments - No aggressive or invasive methods

 - Objective Measurements - Analytical Findings, Pre and Post measurements so you can actually see the progress you're making